anfpara-source/nakamotoinstitute.org/app/pages/mempool/bitcoin-is-the-best-unit-of-account.md

+---
+title: Bitcoin is the Best Unit of Account
+author: daniel-krawisz
+date: 2014-05-10
+added: 2014-05-10
+excerpt: Someone still lost in the dollar world looks at Bitcoin and sees wild and extreme volatility, whereas someone in Bitcoin looking back at the dollar sees the worst and longest economic crash in history.
+image: rube-goldberg.jpg
+---
 In an [earlier article](/mempool/i-love-bitcoins-volatility/), I conceded too much and suggested that Bitcoin doesn’t _need_ to be a unit of account.
 What I should have said is that Bitcoin is a great unit of account—much